murschid/innoscripta/README.md

 -   Open your web browser and go to `http://localhost:8000`.
 You should see the Laravel welcome page.

--   If the `php artisan insert-news` command doesn't work in your machine then execute `http://127.0.0.1:8000/insertNews` from your browser URL.
+-   If the `php artisan insert-news` command doesn't work in your local machine then execute `http://127.0.0.1:8000/insert-news` from your browser URL.
 It will insert the news to database from 3 different API and redirect to `http://localhost:8080` (frontend) user login page.

 7. Access the React frontend application: